-Children tend to get fed up with sightseeing in the city, and a central playground like this offers a chance for parents and kids to take a break to relax for a bit.
+Children tend to get fed up with sightseeing in the city, and a central play space like this offers a chance for parents and kids to take a break to relax for a bit.
 This might also be the most prominent playground in London, right next to Buckingham Palace and the Queen herself.
-Despite being a small playground, we really like it, especially the boulders and sand area.
+Despite being the small play area, we really like it, especially the boulders and sand area.
 All in all, one of the best playgrounds in central London to keep on your radar for your visit.

 Read our in-depth review of St James Park Playground

 Challenging and safe for both toddlers and school-age children